liampingu/liampingu.github.io/README.md

 ## Hosting and domain

 GitHub Pages is used for hosting.
-HTML in the `docs/` folder in the `main` branch is automatically published.
-The `docs/CNAME` file must contain the domain: `halfasfast.com.au`.
+HTML in the `docs/` folder in the `main` branch is automatically published to `https://liampingu.github.io`.
 Other GitHub Pages configuration is available under this repository's settings under "Pages".

-GoDaddy is used for DNS configuration.
+The domain `halfasfast.com.au` is registered with GoDaddy, with "Forward with masking" option enabled.
+This embeds the Github Pages site with a HTML frame.